 The program supports training and research for PhD candidates in Anthropology, Economics, History, Political Science, and Sociology by offering specialized courses, funding field-based research, providing fellowships, hosting visiting faculty and promoting collaborative research initiatives with partner institutions in the global south.
 The program builds on a core group of faculty internationally renowned for their research and scholarship in the area of development and inequality.

 Program activities are open to all PhD students at Brown.
-In addition to hosting trainees supported by their department, the GPD program admits four to eight fellows a year who receive full support for two years.
+In addition to hosting trainees supported by their department, the GPD program admits eight to ten fellows a year who receive full support for one year.
 All trainees and fellows are eligible for summer fieldwork research grants.
 For details about becoming a trainee or fellow, click here.

 The Case for Interdisciplinary Training in Development and Inequality